classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/intro.md

-# Eventmie Pro
+# AddChat Pro

-**Host single, multiple and repetitive days events and sell their tickets**
+**Add Chat to your website.
+A Chat Widget for all your needs.**

 <br>

-Laravel package
+Codeigniter & Laravel

 > {primary.fa-youtube} Here's a complete video tutorial guide for getting started quickly ✌️